 The Mayor is the Chief Elected Official of the City government, presiding officer of the City Council, and responsible through the City Manager for the efficient and orderly administration of the City’s affairs.
 He may conduct or authorize inquiries and investigations into the conduct of the City’s affairs and shall have such powers and duties as may be provided by ordinance not inconsistent with the Charter.

-You may collect contributions at any time; however, you are required to complete a "Declaration of Intention to Accept Campaign Contributions" form and send it to the Secretary of State's office.
+You may collect contributions at any time; however, you are required to complete a "Declaration of Intention to Accept Campaign Contributions" form (DOI) and submit it to the City Clerk's Office before you accept any contributions.

 Report all non-emergency traffic problems to Public Services at 770-460-4660 or to the Police Department at 770-461-4441.
 Report emergencies to 911.

 Report non-emergency drainage and flooding problems to Jermaine Taylor at 770-460-4661 or City Hall at 770-461-6029.
 Call 911 for emergencies.

 The primary contact is Jermaine Taylor 770-460-4661.
 You may also call the City Hall general number at 770-461-6029 to report the problem.